 New York City Money Laundering Lawyer

-If you have been charged with money laundering, now is the time to call a New York City criminal defense lawyer.
-Money laundering is a serious crime, under both state and federal laws.
+If you have been charged with money laundering, now is the time to call a criminal defense attorney.
+This is a serious crime, under both state and federal laws.
 If convicted, you could face high fines and a long prison sentence.

 You need an experienced New York City money laundering lawyer who can defend you in court.
-If you are facing financial criminal charges in New York City, call an adept white collar attorney to discuss your case.
+If you are facing financial criminal charges in New York City, call an adept white collar defense attorney to discuss your case.
+En español

 Someone who tries to disguise criminal proceeds as legally earned money could face money laundering charges.
-Here is a common example of money laundering in New York: someone earns cash through criminal activity, such as prostitution or selling stolen goods.
+Here is a common example of illegally laundering funds: someone earns cash through criminal activity, such as prostitution or selling stolen goods.

 They then set up a seemingly legitimate business and process fake transactions.
 Then, they claim that the illegally earned money came from the apparent legitimate business transactions.

 In this way, the origin of the criminal profit is concealed through the fake company and can be used without the suspicion that the money came from criminal activity.

 Money Laundering Charges in New York City